-Procedure: Configuring a Trunk DN for the AudioCodes Gateway
+Configuring a Trunk DN for the AudioCodes Gateway

-Purpose: To configure a DN of type Trunk for the AudioCodes Gateway.
+To configure a DN of type Trunk for the AudioCodes Gateway.

 - 1. Under a configured Switch object, select the DNs folder.
 From the File menu, select New > DN to create a new DN object. - 2.
-In the New DN Properties dialog box, click the General tab, and then specify the following properties (see Figure 63): - a.
+In the New DN Properties dialog box, click the General tab, and then specify the following properties (see the following figure): - a.
 Number: Enter the gateway name. - b.
-Type: Select Trunk from the drop-down box.
+Type: Select Trunk from the drop-down box. - Click the Annex tab. - Create a section named TServer.
+In the TServer section, create options as specified in the following table.